Ayush272002/Machine-Learning-Algorithms-From-Scratch/README.md

 **Description:** Uni variate linear regression is a type of linear regression where there is only one independent variable.
 It models the relationship between this independent variable and a dependent variable.

 **Files:**
-- `linear_regression.py`: Contains the implementation of univariate linear regression.
+- `linear_regression.py`: Contains the implementation of uni variate linear regression.
 - `Linear Regression - Sheet1.csv`: Sample dataset for training and testing the linear regression model (Dataset 1).
 - `Linear Regression - Sheet2.csv`: Another sample dataset for training and testing the linear regression model (Dataset 2).